-Despite overall restraint use being high, with around 95% of occupants being correctly restrained when travelling, seatbelt non-use contributes to around 30% of fatalities in South Australia (2012-2016 average).
+Despite overall restraint use being high, with around 95% of occupants being correctly restrained when travelling, seatbelt non-use contributed to 16% of road fatalities in 2018 (and 27% over the last 5 years).

 These figures demonstrate the significant impact that seatbelt non-use continues to have on road trauma and indicates that seatbelt compliance remains a priority issue for road safety.